github/codeql/docs/language/learn-ql/python/statements-expressions.rst

      and k1 != k2 and same_key(k1, k2)
    select k1, "Duplicate key in dict literal"

 ➤ `See this in the query console <https://lgtm.com/query/663330305/>`__.
 When we ran this query on LGTM.com, the source code of the *saltstack/salt* project contained an example of duplicate dictionary keys.
-The results were also highlighted as alerts by the standard `Duplicate key in dict literal <https://lgtm.com/rules/3980087>`__ query.
+The results were also highlighted as alerts by the standard "Duplicate key in dict literal" query.
 Two of the other demo projects on LGTM.com refer to duplicate dictionary keys in library files.
+For more information, see `Duplicate key in dict literal <https://lgtm.com/rules/3980087>`__ on LGTM.com.

 The supporting predicate ``same_key`` checks that the keys have the same identifier.
 Separating this part of the logic into a supporting predicate, instead of directly including it in the query, makes it easier to understand the query as a whole.
 The casts defined in the predicate restrict the expression to the type specified and allow predicates to be called on the type that is cast-to.
 For example: